eoinlarkin/eoinlarkin/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Code Institute milestone project
+Welcome to my GitHub page.....!
+I'm a statistician / actuary working in Insurance with a keen interest in coding and technology.
+My repositories are focused on data science and personal coding projects.

+I have a Msc. in Data Science and I'm currently completing a Diploma in Full Stack Software Development

 - 🌱 I’m currently learning all things Linux and full stack software development
+- 🔭 I’m currently working on my latest diploma project
-- 👯 I’m looking to collaborate on open source projects particularly relating to better access to public infrastructure and cycling provision
+- 👯 I’m looking to collaborate on open source projects particularly relating finance or public infrastructure (I'm a keen cyclist....!)

+💬 Contact me to talk about:
-- 💬 Other than software development, ask me about statistics and machine learning
+-  Statistics and machine learning
+-  Home networking
+-  Python, R, JavaScript and Linux
+-  Career opportunities in software development / site reliability engineering

 <!--